How Did You Get To Be So Prolific?

-As a child, I began working in the fields at age four, and at that time, I picked as many strawberries and beans as any other child—practically none.
+I began working in the fields at age four, and at that time, I picked as many strawberries and beans as any other child—practically none.
 But my mother encouraged me to set goals for the day.
 She would say, “Why don’t you see if you can pick 100 pounds of beans today.”
 I tried it a few times and usually reached my goal by noon.
 (We’d start at about 7:00 A.M.)
 But after I reached my goal, I slacked off and played with the other kids in the fields.

 When I was seven, I met an old woman who supplemented her income by picking fruits and vegetables.
 She was the most productive worker in the fields.
 On a regular day, she would harvest between 300 and 400 pounds of beans.
 So I got to wondering, “How does she do it?”

 I began working in the row next to her one morning, determined to keep up.
 I found, first of all, that she kept her focus on the beans.
 She wasn’t watching other people or talking.

 She noticed my interest and gave me a lesson.
 First, when reaching down to grab some beans, she would brush back the leaves from the bean stalks, exposing any beans that were hidden.
 So she hunted while harvesting.
 In short, she was multi-tasking.
 I soon discovered that I had only been picking about 3/4 of the beans available to me.

 She also kept grabbing at beans until her hands were completely full, never pulling them free until she a got a good haul to drop into her bean bucket.
 In other words, I recognized that she was trying to make each movement count.